-Dr. Sommer received his M.D. from Harvard Medical School (1967) and his Master of Health Science in Epidemiology from the Johns Hopkins School of Public Health (1973).
+Dr. Sommer earned his M.D. from Harvard Medical School (1967) and his Master of Health Science in Epidemiology from the Johns Hopkins School of Public Health (1973).

-Dr. Sommer has published five books and more than 300 scientific articles and has chaired scientific and advisory committees of the National Institutes of Health, the World Health Organization, UNICEF, the Micronutrient Forum (formerly the International Vitamin A Consultative Group), the Edna McConnell Clark Foundation, the American Academy of Ophthalmology and the World Economic Forum.
+Dr. Sommer has published six books and more than 300 scientific articles and has chaired scientific and advisory committees of the National Institutes of Health, the World Health Organization, UNICEF, World Economic Forum and the American Academy of Ophthalmology.

-He has received numerous awards, including the Albert Lasker Award for Clinical Research; the Pollin Prize for Pediatric Research; the Helmut Horten Medical Research Award; the Charles A. Dana Award for Pioneering Achievements in Health; the Prince Mahidol Award (from His Majesty the King of Thailand); the Warren Alpert Foundation Prize; the Joseph E. Smadel Award of the Infectious Diseases Society of America; the Danone International Prize for Nutrition; the Lucien Howe Medal of the American Ophthalmological Society; the Bristol-Meyers Squibb/Mead Johnson Award for Distinguished Achievement in Nutrition Research, and the Duke Elder International Gold Medal for Contributions to Ophthalmology.
+He has received numerous awards, including the Albert Lasker Award for Clinical Research, the Pollin Prize for Pediatric Research, the Laureate Award of the American Academy of Ophthalmology, the Helmut Horten Medical Research Award, the Charles A. Dana Award for Pioneering Achievements in Health, the Prince Mahidol Award (from His Majesty the King of Thailand), the Dan David Award (Tel Aviv University), the Warren Alpert Foundation Prize, the Joseph E. Smadel Award of the Infectious Diseases Society of America, the Danone International Prize for Nutrition, the Lucien Howe Medal of the American Ophthalmological Society, the Thomas Francis Medal of the University of Michigan and the Duke Elder International Gold Medal for Contributions to Ophthalmology.

-He has delivered more than 30 named lectureships, including the Jackson Memorial Lecture (American Academy of Ophthalmology), Duke Elder Oration (Royal College of Ophthalmologists), De Schweinitz Lecture (College of Physicians, Philadelphia), Dohlman Lecture (Harvard Medical School), Doyne Lecture (Oxford Ophthalmologic Congress) and the Kimura Lecture (University of California, San Francisco), among others.
+He has delivered more than 70 named lectureships, including the Jackson Memorial Lecture (American Academy of Ophthalmology), Duke Elder Oration (Royal College of Ophthalmologists), De Schweinitz Lecture (College of Physicians, Philadelphia), Dohlman Professor Lecture (Harvard Medical School), Doyne Lecture (Oxford Ophthalmologic Congress) and the Kimura Lecture (University of California, San Francisco).

-Dr. Sommer is a member of both the National Academy of Sciences and the Institute of Medicine, is Past President of the Association of Schools of Public Health, is Chair of the Board of the Albert and Mary Lasker Foundation, and holds the 19th Chair of the Academia Ophthalmologica Internationalis.
-He is a corporate Director of Becton Dickinson and of T. Rowe Price.
+Dr. Sommer is a member of both the National Academy of Sciences and the National Academy of Medicine (formerly Institute of Medicine), is past president of the Association of Schools of Public Health and holds the 19th chair of the Academia Ophthalmologica Internationalis.
+He is a member and past chair of the board of the Albert and Mary Lasker Foundation, member of the Bloomberg Family Foundation board of directors, and director emeritus of T. Rowe Price and Becton Dickinson.